cprey/harbordemo/README.md

-# 🚢 ⛵ Harbor Demo on Minkube
+# 🚢 ⛵ Harbor Demo on Minikube

 _Why Harbor?_

-* it acts as a proxy cache (fewer errors from DockerHub)
+* container proxy cache (fewer errors from DockerHub)
 * store container images
 * scan container images
+* sign container images
 * store helm charts
 * distribute containers and charts
 * RBAC, quotas, push rules, intuitive UI, full API

 Use these instructions if you want to run Harbor from a Helm chart on OSX using minikube.

+## Dependencies

 The minikube this was tested on uses hyperkit as the VM `minikube start --driver=hyperkit`

 minkube addons: